Klimentina2709/JavaScript-Projects/README.md

 # JavaScript Projects

 Welcome to my JavaScript Projects repository!
 This collection features a variety of practice applications primarily built using JavaScript, HTML, and CSS.
-The focus of these projects is to enhance my skills in front-end development, specifically in creating CRUD applications, managing timers with `setInterval`, dynamically creating elements, and manipulating the DOM.
+The focus of these projects is to enhance my skills in front-end development, specifically in creating CRUD applications, managing timers with `setInterval`, dynamically creating elements, manipulating the DOM, and working with local storage.

 ## Table of Contents